rendro/cajal/README.markdown

 * `moveBy(dx, dy)`: Move the item by the given offset
 * `scale(dx, dy)`: Scale the item to a given size `item.scale(1.2, 1.2)` will scale your item to 120% of its initial size
 * `scaleBy(dx, dy)`: Scale the item by a given size `item.scale(1.5, 1.5)` will scale your item to 150% of its current size
-* `setDrawOptions(options)`: Set draw options for this item as described in the chapter below
+* `options(options)`: Set draw options for this item as described in the chapter below

 ### Draw options ###